'Sheers is a vivid, sensuous writer'

 Owen’s theatrical writing includes his libretto for Rachel Portman’s oratorio, The Water Diviner’s Tale, which premiered at the Royal Albert Hall for the BBC Proms in 2007.
 Unicorns, almost, a one man play about the life and work of WWII poet Keith Douglas, was developed with Old Vic, New Voices.
 In Easter 2011 Owen wrote the script and novelisation (The Gospel of Us) for The Passion, National Theatre of Wales’ 72 hour site-specific production in Port Talbot staring and directed by Michael Sheen, The Observer described the production as ‘the theatrical event of the decade’.
 Owen’s short play The Fair & Tender was performed as part of the Bush Theatre’s 66 Books.

-His verse drama Pink Mist was commissioned by BBC Radio 4 and will be published by Faber in 2013.
+His verse drama Pink Mist was commissioned by BBC Radio 4 and is published by Faber in June 2013.
 His play, created with wounded soldiers, The Two Worlds of Charlie F. premiered at the Theatre Royal Haymarket and toured the UK, winning the Amnesty International Freedom of Expression Award at the Edinburgh Festival.

 Owen was the Artist in Residence for the Welsh Rugby Union in 2012.
 His non-fiction work on the welsh team, Calon was published by Faber in February 2013.
 He is currently working on an original screenplay and his next novel.